Hadar301/leaning-oc/README.md

     1. The build and push actually creates a new tag in quay.
     2. You are able to deploy new versions of the app in OC.
 6. I made the app crush every 5 requests an saw that the a new pod has been deployed - I also wanted to implement a scaling but due to what seems to be a firewall that is in use on the SB environment I wasn't able to overload the system enough.

-## TODO
-1. Create another pod with postgress or mongoDB to store all the requests, alternativly, maybe use Volume.